nugentechnologies/NuMetRRBS/README.md

 ![Figure 4](./RRBS%20Methyl-Seq_colored%20text-04.png)

-The result of the NuGEN diversity trim of the reverse read:
+The result of the diversity trim of the reverse read:
 ```
 5’ ACCCTT…AACT 3’
 ```